gillian-guide/gillian-guide.github.io/docs/multiplayer.en.md

 ???+ info "Installation"
     * Go to the [GTA Connected](https://gtaconnected.com/downloads/) website.
     * Download the latest ==client==.
-    * Install the :material-file-download:`GTAC-x.x.x.exe` in the :material-zip-box:`GTAC-x.x.x.zip`.
+    * Install the :material-file-download:`GTAC-x.x.x.exe` from the :material-zip-box:`GTAC-x.x.x.zip`.
 ???+ tip "Configuration"
     * Set the `Game` box to `Grand Theft Auto IV`.
     * In the Tools - Launcher Settings window, set your nickname.
 You can also set various settings as you wish.